Berkeley-MDes/tdf-fa23-Yang.Cen/README.md

 I beleive it will be a new advanture for me.
 I am familiar with GPT but I am not really familiar with fine turning.
 So lets see

 ## Hand On Practices
 I have started working on the model.
 Created my account on ZeroWidth and follow the instruction on the model.
+By inputting some instructional information about me (Yang Cen), such as my designer’s weekly report and introduction of past works, others can ask some questions about my works through ZeroWidth.
+I think it is a very good platform based on gpt 4.0, which helped me get familiar with LLM training.

+## Questions Prepared For My Model
+First, to get a direction for my practice on LLM, I have listed four questions that others might ask my Mini Me, all about projects I have worked on:
+1.In one sentence, can you talk about my interest fields of design?
+2.Picking one of my previous project and give advices for it.
+3.Based on my previous projects, what do you think about the future product design for our ocean.
+4.Overall, evaluate my story telling skills for my previous projects

 # Report 9- Week of 10/25/2023